Apart Together (album): Live performances

 On 19 November 2020, a pre-recorded concert of the album was released online worldwide for 48 hours during the COVID-19 pandemic.
 The concert was filmed at the Trackdown Studios in Sydney.
+This was again released on YouTube on 16 November 2023.

 On 20 and 21 February 2021, Minchin performed the album with the West Australian Symphony Orchestra (conducted by Jessica Gethin) at the Kings Park and Botanic Garden, in Perth, Western Australia as part of the Perth Festival.
 The concert also ended with "When I Grow Up" (from Matilda) and "White Wine in the Sun" performed as encores.